samumantha/EODIE/docs/Example.rst

 To test if the script runs as intended in your machine and to get familiar with the basic usage, please follow the instructions below:
 (Commands provided for UNIX based OS)

-1. Download the testfiles and unzip ``wget https://a3s.fi/swift/v1/AUTH_4df394386a5c4f8581f8a0cc34ba5b9a/2001106_eodie_testfiles/testfiles.zip`` and then ``unzip testfiles.zip``, this may take a moment.
+1. Download the testfiles ``wget https://a3s.fi/swift/v1/AUTH_4df394386a5c4f8581f8a0cc34ba5b9a/2001106_eodie_testfiles/testfiles.zip`` and unzip``unzip testfiles.zip``, this may take a moment.
-2. Also download the Sentinel-2 tile shapefile , originally provided by https://fromgistors.blogspot.com/2016/10/how-to-identify-sentinel-2-granule.html, ``wget -O sentinel2_tiles_world.zip https://a3s.fi/swift/v1/AUTH_4df394386a5c4f8581f8a0cc34ba5b9a/2001106_eodie_testfiles/sentinel2_tiles_world.zip`` and then ``unzip sentinel2_tiles_world.zip``
+2. Also download the Sentinel-2 tile shapefile , originally provided by https://fromgistors.blogspot.com/2016/10/how-to-identify-sentinel-2-granule.html, ``wget -O sentinel2_tiles_world.zip https://a3s.fi/swift/v1/AUTH_4df394386a5c4f8581f8a0cc34ba5b9a/2001106_eodie_testfiles/sentinel2_tiles_world.zip`` and unzip them ``unzip sentinel2_tiles_world.zip``

-3. Create conda environment from environment.yml ``conda env create -f environment.yml``
+3. Create conda environment from environment.yml ``conda env create -f environment.yml`` (You can find the ``environment.yml`` file in EODIE base directory)
 4. Activate conda environment eodie ``conda activate eodie``
-5. run following command:
+5. run following command (with your adjusted paths to where you stored the unzipped testfiles) from within your EODIE/src/eodie directory :

-``python process.py --dir ./testfiles/S2 --shp ./testfiles/shp/test_parcels_32635 --out ./results --id ID --statistics_out --platform s2 --index ndvi``
+``python eodie_process.py --dir /path/to/testfiles/S2 --shp /path/to/testfiles/shp/test_parcels_32635 --out ./results --id ID --statistics_out --platform s2 --index ndvi``

 with: